japgolly/scalajs-react/extra/ROUTER2.md

 ### A spot of unsafeness

 A tradeoff in safety has been made to purchase many new features in the redesigned v2 Router.
-Namely, it's possible to accidently forget to add a route for a page type.
+Namely, it's possible to accidently forget a route for a page type.

 Consider this example:
 ```scala